LA Video Drone 10th Anniversary

 Due to coastal development, deforestation, climate change, pollution, and other factors, though, forests such as this are at extreme risk and could even become extinct unless countries come up with sustainable practices to protect them.

-To create more forests, the SeaTrees Project, started by the Sustainable Surf non-profit organization, is on a mission to plant 1 million mangrove trees (with 228,000 trees planted and protected so far).
+To create more forests, the SeaTrees Project, started by the Sustainable Surf non-profit organization, has been on a mission to plant millions of mangrove trees (with over 3 million so far!).

 To save these trees that give so much, the place to start is by giving back.